arti0090/notification-task/README.md

 5. Added the symfony workflow state machine to work with Notification statuses Workflow could use !php/const in the yaml declaration is just a small improvement to consider.

+6. Moved and renamed the NotificationFactory into FixtureFactory/NotificationFixtureFactory, thus making a better distinction between factory used in the app and the one used in tests.
+Btw I am using Factory and not constructor to make a Notification due to complexity, it needs a createdAt date, and string data so better to get the object from factory (also it is easier to test)

+7. Added the Interface for Notification - code is more flexible, does not depend on the implementation of this Notification (this could be implemented into all possible classes, I have overlooked it due to my recent jobs where it was treated as boilerplate and not needed code)

 ## Some improvements I see or features I would consider
 - there is no authorization and authentication so it might be considered for safety
 - there might be some things done for throttling/rate limiting also some caching could be introduced for f.e.
 GET (but it depends)